CRCM-T-ALL-grp/CD9/scRNAseq/README.md

 2. Downstream analysis and visualization based on this curated object : `scRNAseq_part2.Rmd`

 > [!WARNING]
-> As describe in [CD9](../../CD9/README.md) data availability, the preprocessing in the first main step `scRNAseq_part1.Rmd` isn't possible.
+> As described in the data availability section of [CD9 README](../CD9/README.md), the preprocessing step in `scRNAseq_part1.Rmd` cannot be reproduced.
-> For reproducibility and transparency, the resulting Seurat object is therefore shared directly and should be used as the starting point for downstream analyses.
+> For transparency and reproducibility, the resulting Seurat object is therefore provided directly and should be used as the starting point for all downstream analyses.

 ## Prerequisites